 Kenneth Lo joined NewKnowledge in 2013 as a researcher to manage projects and create communications materials.
 Trained as an urban planner and designer, he also brings his public health expertise to NewKnowledge’s work with his background as Director of Cross-Cultural Communications for the New York City Department of Health and Mental Hygiene, and as a Revson Fellow at Columbia University.
 He also serves as an adjunct assistant professor in the Master of Public Health program at LIU Brooklyn.
 Mr. Lo is interested in how public health and wellness undergird the equitable development of families and communities.

 Christopher Nuñez joined NewKnowledge in 2017 as a Research Fellow.
 He is a UX researcher, with a focus on human-centered design.
 With this expertise, he specializes in creating accessible and human experiences in interactions with technology.
 Mr. Nuñez focuses on answering the questions: What happens when the mundane goes wrong?
 How can design help people realize their goals?
+He is currently Design Strategist with the Asian Pacific Islander American Health Forum.
 Mr. Nuñez also has deep experience in the hospitality industry, which he draws on to gain different perspectives on user experiences.
 He holds a B.S. from San Francisco State University in Hospitality and Tourism Management.
 He also owns a catering company and has cooked at a Michelin two-star restaurant.

 Beverly Sheppard is a thought leader who joined NewKnowledge in 2012.
 She has led numerous projects developing and exploring the learning intersections between museums, libraries, and other community-based institutions.
 She was the, a center for learning research and evaluation in informal settings.
 Ms. Sheppard’s experience spans nearly thirty years and includes positions such as former President and CEO of the Institute for Learning Innovation, Acting Director of the federal Institute of Museum and Library Services and as President and CEO of Old Sturbridge Village in Massachusetts.
 She has long been engaged in leadership activities within the museum field, serving on both the Board of Directors of the American Association of Museums and the Council of the American Association for State and Local History.
 Ms. Sheppard is a frequent speaker and writer in the museum field, recent publications including An Alliance of Spirit, Museum and School Partnerships and Thriving in a Knowledge Age with co-author John H. Falk.